-It is completely normal for young students to be wiggly and distracted during Rest while they first explore this practice.
-They will grow their abilities to be calm, still, and quiet over time with practice.
+It is completely normal for young students to be wiggly and distracted during Rest, especially while they first explore this practice.
+Many will grow their capacity to rest in calm, still, and quiet over time with practice.
+For some students, stillness may not be accessible, and their rest practice may involve some form of movement.
+Try to make Rest practice inclusive, supporting students in finding a version of Rest that is relaxing, safe, and comfortable for them and works in your space, even if it is not completely still or quiet.

-You can use a bell to indicate that it is time to sit up from rest.
+If desired, you may use a chime or some other signal to indicate that it is time to sit up from rest.